-Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims
+Teen Dating Violence Can Lead To Homicide — And Girls Are The Most Common Victims

 Dating violence among adolescents is "incredibly common," she says.

-According to the National Survey on Teen Relationships and Intimate Violence, more than 60 percent of teens said they had experienced some kind of abuse — physical, sexual and/or emotional — by someone they were dating or previously in a relationship with.
+According to the National Survey on Teen Relationships and Intimate Violence, more than 60 percent of teens said they had experienced some kind of abuse — physical, sexual and/or emotional — by someone they were dating or previously were in a relationship with.

 "We have to recognize how prevalent teen dating violence is," stresses Bair-Merritt.
 "It can have incredibly substantial consequences on health and well-being, including mortality."

-Young survivors of intimate partner violence are at a higher risk of being in abusive relationships in the future, says Raj.
+Young survivors of intimate partner violence are at a higher risk of being in abusive relationships in the future, Raj says.

 "This is how they're learning to form relationships," she says.
 "There is the likelihood of this [kind of violence] occurring again."